qten.bands

 produces a new Brillouin zone and a corresponding momentum remapping.
 One

-to match the transformed unit cell, a Fourier-space change of basis is
+are enlarged to match the transformed unit cell, Fourier-space changes of

-applied, and the momentum sectors are then gathered into the new momentum
+basis are applied, and the momentum sectors are then gathered into the new

 Mathematical action